What to Do in Lake Como, Italy: A Complete Guide

 This affordable hostel in the town of Como is the top-rated hostel in the area.
 Although it’s still not particularly “cheap” as far as hostels go, it’s a great value for your money in pricy Lake Como.

 Bonus: Como is the largest town on the lake and is directly accessible by train.

 This highly-rated mid-range hotel is a great option for travelers who want to splurge a little but not totally break the bank when visiting Lake Como.
 Hotel du Luc’s prime location in the extremely popular town of Bellagio is a big selling point.

-If you really want to splash out on your trip to Lake Como, staying at the iconic Villa d’Este is a great way to do so.
-This five-star hotel located in the quaint town of Cernobbio boasts stunning views and a swimming pool that’s literally in the lake.
+If you really want to splash out on your trip to Lake Como, staying at the iconic MUSA LAgo Como in Sala Comacina is a great way to do so.
+Every room in this five-star hotel boasts stunning views and a swimming pool that faces the lake.